 Listed By: Rachel King, Serhant

-Also referred to as “The Mallows,” this work of artful architecture features 11 bedrooms, 6 baths and one-of-a-kind views over waters stretching across the Long Island Sound.
+Also referred to as “The Mallows” for the rose mallows that grow along the creek—this work of artful architecture features 11 bedrooms, 6 baths and one-of-a-kind views over waters stretching across the Long Island Sound.
 The 9,400 square-foot abode and four-acre property with 300 feet of waterfront offers splendor inside and out.

 Loyal Long Island HOME fans know we love the concept of “location, location, location,” and the adage applies here in spades.
 Nearby surrounding areas such as Stony Brook, St. James and Setauket offer award-winning restaurants (Michelin stars, anyone?) and quaint coffee shops, art galleries and antique shops, local farms and wineries, historic sites, museums and nature preserves where the natural beauty of this part of Long Island is only steps away.